codenlighten/trivia/README.md

 # Trivia VueJS

-browser based trivia game made with VueJS and the open trivia database. it is currently only styled for mobile.
+A browser based trivia game made with VueJS and the open trivia database. it is currently only styled for mobile.